taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/index.md

 To start modding the engine, you simply make a folder in ``./mods``.
 It's really that simple, as making a mod does not require any setup.

+You can make the mod run constantly by putting it in ``./addons`` instead.

 As for the next steps, we will cover those in this documentation as well.

 For starters, we have to know what a mod structure looks like.
 A mod with only the essential features looks something like this: